noorshafiraa/SWM/Backend (cloud function)/Readme.md

 ## Summary
 ### function-stat-check
-This is the code that updates "status_komunikasi" or communication status in the "stat_perangkat" or device status table.
-The function checks the device that are registered in "perangkat_id" or device identity on the previous table.
+his function is responsible for updating the 'status_komunikasi' or communication status in the 'stat_perangkat' or device status table.
+It retrieves the list of devices identified by their 'perangkat_id' or device identity.
+If a device is found to have not sent any data, its communication status is updated to 0; conversely, if a device is found to have sent data, its communication status is updated accordingly.
+This determination is made by querying the 'konsumsi_harian' or daily consumption table.

-This function is triggered by cloud scheduler that is set to run daily every 7:00 WIB.
+The function is triggered by a cloud scheduler set to run daily at 7:00 AM Western Indonesian Time (WIB).
+It examines device data from 6:00 PM to 6:59 AM WIB, covering the period when data should have been transmitted.
 ### function-receiver